The Prince of Egypt: Nashville

-The Prince of Egypt: Nashville was one of three albums produced alongside the release of DreamWorks's 1998 film, The Prince of Egypt.
-This country-themed album included songs written and inspired by the film, featuring prominent country acts.
+The Prince of Egypt: Nashville was one of three albums produced alongside the release of DreamWorks Animation's 1998 musical film, The Prince of Egypt, with original songs written by Stephen Schwartz and original score composed by Hans Zimmer.
+This country-themed album included songs inspired by the film, featuring prominent country acts.

 It peaked at No. 6 and No. 8 on the Billboard Top Contemporary Christian and Top Country Albums charts, respectively.